poems4u/poems4u/content/poems/posts/Thanatos.md

 But keep my decapitated head, <br>
 And take it to the top of Mt.
 Pisgah. <br>
-Pitch it like a baseball and hit a home run. <br>
+Have someone pitch it and hit a home run. <br>
 No, <br>
 Punt it, <br>
 Punt it as hard as you can, <br>
 So hard your leg falls off.

-If I'm lucky I'll fly all the way to downtown Ashville <br>
+If I'm lucky, I'll fly all the way to downtown Ashville <br>
 And through the roof of Chai Pani into someone's fucking tandoor wrap.

 I'd still be content, though, <br>